xi-lef/dotfiles/dot_vim/snips/README.md

 2. With your cursor, go to the position the arrow is supposed to point to and hit `\c` (or `<Leader>c`, depending on your `mapleader`).
 3. Start typing and use `coc`'s auto-completion to find a suitable snippet.
-    1. All task-specific snippets start with the task name, so you can, for example, type `lilo` and see all snippets applicable to `lilo`.
+    1. Task-specific snippets start with the task name, so you can, for example, type `sister` and see all snippets applicable to `sister`.
-         1. For this to work, the folder containing the submissions must contain the exercise name; for example, you need to rename 'aufgabe1-T01' to 'aufgabe1-T01-lilo'.
+         1. For this to fully work, the folder containing the submissions must contain the exercise name; for example, you need to rename 'aufgabe2-T01' to 'aufgabe2-T01-sister'.
+(If the filename contains the exercise name, that also suffices.
+But that's not the case for, e.g., `sister`'s `request-http.c`.)
     2. General snippets try to use descriptive names.
-Take a look at the available snippets beforehand to get an idea of the names.
+Take a look at the available snippets beforehand to get an idea of the naming scheme.
 4. Depending on the snippet, it might prompt you to enter/adjust some custom text.
 Just look out for a word being selected after inserting a snippet.